jemmy512/book-notes/CS/refactoring-2.md

 First, I need to look in the fragment for any variables that will no longer be in scope once I’ve extracted the code into its own function.

-Once I’ve used Extract Function (106), I take a look at what I’ve extracted to see if there are any quick and easy things I can do to clarify the extracted function.
+Once I’ve used `Extract Function`, I take a look at what I’ve extracted to see if there are any quick and easy things I can do to clarify the extracted function.
 The first thing I do is rename some of the variables to make them clearer, such as changing thisAmount to result.

 When I’m breaking down a long function, I like to get rid of variables like play, because temporary variables create a lot of locally scoped names that complicate extractions.
 The refactoring I will use here is Replace Temp with Query (178).